Corps area: Abolition of the Service Commands

 On 30 August 1945, Army Chief of Staff General George Marshall created a board headed by Lieutenant General Alexander M. Patch to review the organization of the War Department.
 The board had no officers from the ASF staff but two came from the technical services.
 The board submitted its recommendations to the Chief of Staff on 18 October.
 These were that the technical services be continued, with the Transportation Corps made permanent, and that the Finance Department becoming an eighth technical service.
 The service commands would be abolished, and their functions transferred to the Armies.
 The ASF would also be abolished, and its staff sections transferred to the War Department General Staff.

-In accordance with these recommendations, on 11 June 1946, Army Service Forces and the nine service commands areas were abolished.
+In accordance with these recommendations, on 11 June 1946, Army Service Forces and the five of the nine service commands areas were abolished.
 The service commands were replaced by six field army level organizations.
 These six Army Areas, though similar in name, operated on a functional rather than geographic basis but roughly followed along the old corps areas boundaries.